 This set of Electrical Measurements & Measuring Instruments Multiple Choice Questions & Answers (MCQs) focuses on “Introduction of Bridges”.

-1. A bridge circuit is used for the measurement of the following components:
+1. A bridge circuit is used for the measurement of which of the following components?

 2. A simple bridge circuit consists of a network of __________

 a) 3 resistance arms

 Explanation: A simple bridge circuit is made of a network consisting of 4 resistance arms.
 Usually a galvanometer is connected between the ends of the opposite two junctions in order to measure the flow of current.

 3. What is applied to the two opposite junctions of a bridge circuit?

 Explanation: A current source is connected between the two opposite junctions of a bridge circuit.
 Deflection of the galvanometer in the circuit indicates the flow of current.

 4. A bridge circuit uses which method of measurement?